 I have enjoyed a week in which I have had the opportunity to connect with many people.
 People of different ethnicities, sexuality, age, gender, and different economic origins.

-As I was on the plane, I saw these beautiful braids that a young lady had, and you might ask me what the connection between trees and the braids of this woman and toxicity is? (there is a lot in common, and I will explain why)
+As I was on the plane, I saw these beautiful braids that a young lady had, and you might ask me what is the connection between trees and the braids of a woman and toxicity? (there is a lot in common, and I'll explain why)

 “In Mexico, the indigenous tribes say that you should always tie your hair so that your thoughts are not scattered.”
 Also, realize that when we clean the house, we tend to put our hair up, or if it's short, we will find a way to have it out of our faces as a sign of order to focus and be relaxed in what we are doing.

 Spending time around trees and looking at trees reduces stress, lowers blood pressure, and improves mood.
 Numerous studies show that both exercising in forests and simply sitting at trees reduces blood pressure and the stress-related hormones cortisol and adrenaline.

 Now let me bring in some facts about toxic people:

 (FACT 1) Toxic people's behavior will bring you down to their level.
 You will become bitter and angry and will spread their toxicity to everyone you come in contact with. ...
 Toxic behavior is like a contagious virus that spreads like wildfire.

 (Fact 2) Toxic people might change, but it's unlikely.
 What is real is that nothing anyone else does can change them.
 There will likely be broken people, broken hearts, and broken relationships around them – and they always blame someone else for there 'faults.

 Let's look at 7 signs of a toxic person and what happens to you when you are around them: